migmol04/CLOUDYBIGDATAFINALPROJECT/README.md

   - **Data Organization**: Reorganization of data for better structure and usability.
   - **Inverted Index**: Creation of an inverted index to facilitate efficient lookups.
   - **Advanced Analysis**: Performed trend analysis and other advanced computations.
+  - **Filter by Number**: Filtering the dataset based on a specified closing price.

 ### Improvements Suggested